DanielMartensson/STM32-Libraries/nRF24L01 Radio RX-TX/ReadMe.md

 This is a very popular and robust radio and transmitter and reciever.
 This can be used with STM32 boards and it works fine.
 I don't know what to say any more, rather than it can send data by using SPI channel.
 I have rewritten this from ![MYaqoobEmbedded](https://github.com/MYaqoobEmbedded/STM32-Tutorials/tree/master/Tutorial%2024%20-%20NRF24L01%20Radio%20Transceiver) so it can be used with same SPI line.
+I have't change anything in his logic, only made it possible for using structs as objects.

 Program example: